Skip to content

 Royal Decree 933/2021 has specific rules for minors.
-Designed to balance compliance with common sense.
+They aim to keep the register compliant without asking the impossible of a three-year-old.
 Here they are, case by case.

 The general rule: three age brackets

-This gradation appears directly in the technical specifications the Ministry publishes for the SES.HOSPEDAJES platform.
-In practice, every compliance software has to request different data depending on the guest’s age.
+This gradation comes from the technical specifications the Ministry publishes for the SES.HOSPEDAJES platform.
+In practice, compliance software has to request different data depending on the guest’s age.

 Spain guest registration: children under 14 exempt

 Children under 14 do not need an individual guest report.
-They aren’t invisible to the system: they still count toward the total number of occupied spaces in the lodging reservation.
+That doesn’t make them invisible to the system: they still count toward the total number of occupied spaces in the reservation.
 But no ID, address, phone number, or signature is requested for them.

-In practice, the reservation holder indicates that they are travelling with them, and the accommodation records the correct total occupancy for the night.
+The reservation holder indicates that they are travelling with them, and the accommodation records the correct total occupancy for the night.
+That’s all.

 What about babies?
 Do I have to register a baby?